 Aave Labs will soon roll out regulated, zero-free on and off-ramping for GHO and other stablecoins integrated into Aave Labs products across the European Economic Area (EEA) through its new service, Push.

-This new service is made possible by Push Virtual Assets Ireland Limited, a subsidiary of Aave Labs, which has secured Crypto-Asset Service Provider (CASP) authorization under the European Union’s Markets in Crypto-Assets Regulation (MiCAR) from the Central Bank of Ireland.
+This new service is made possible by Push Virtual Assets Ireland Limited, a subsidiary of Aave Labs, which has secured Crypto-Asset Service Provider (CASP) authorisation under the European Union’s Markets in Crypto-Assets Regulation (MiCAR) from the Central Bank of Ireland.

 Bringing More People Onchain

-With MiCAR authorization, Push by Aave Labs can provide regulated, secure on and off-ramping of Aave’s native stablecoin, GHO, alongside other stablecoins with no fees.
+With MiCAR authorisation, Push by Aave Labs can provide regulated, secure on and off-ramping of Aave’s native stablecoin, GHO, alongside other stablecoins with no fees.
 This allows users to move easily between euros and digital assets under a new standard for consumer protection and transparency.

-The authorization comes as stablecoins and tokenized digital assets continue to gain mainstream traction, with global stablecoin supply exceeding $300 billion in 2025.
+The authorisation comes as stablecoins and tokenized digital assets continue to gain mainstream traction, with global stablecoin supply exceeding $300 billion in 2025.
 10s of billions of these stablecoins are used on Aave today.

 A Commitment to Responsible Innovation

-Aave Labs chose Ireland to anchor its EEA operations and to build compliant, regulated pathways that connect users to DeFi safely and transparently.
+Push by Aave Labs chose Ireland to anchor its EEA operations and to build compliant, regulated pathways that connect users to DeFi safely and transparently.
 Ireland’s regulatory leadership under MiCAR reinforces its position as a key hub for transparent and trusted digital finance across the EEA.